stefaniacardenas/FizzBuzz/README.md

 # FizzBuzz Kata
 ================

-This is the first kata I learnt at Makers Academy.
-It's a simple FizzBuzz developed in TDD.
+This is the first kata I learnt at [Makers Academy] (http://www.makersacademy.com/‎).
+It's a simple FizzBuzz game developed in TDD.

 Rules
 -----